natcap/natural-capital-footprint-impact/README.md

 | 81.07    | 33.55     | Bank Branch       | XYZ Corp                |
 | ...      | ...       | ...               | ...                     |

 *Table 1.
-Asset vector attribute table field requirements.*
+Asset vector attribute table field requirements for Point mode and Buffer mode.*

+If you are running the script in **Polygon mode**, no specific fields are required by the script. {??
+Is this true ??}

 ## Data provided for you